istio/old_mixer_repo/doc/dev/adapters.md

 **Passing template-specific types and adapter-specific config to `builder`**

-After `builder` object instantiation, Mixer configures the `builder` object by invoking various Template specific `HandlerBuilder `interface methods (example `SetMetricTypes`, `SetQuotaTypes` for 'metric' and 'quota' named Templates.) and passing a map of string-to-`Type `struct.
-The string key and the value `Type `represents the name of the instance as configured by the operator and the shape of the `Instance` object the adapter would receive during request time.
+After `builder` object instantiation, Mixer configures the `builder` object by invoking various template-specific `HandlerBuilder `interface methods (example `SetMetricTypes`, `SetQuotaTypes` for 'metric' and 'quota' named Templates.) and passing a map of string-to-`Type `struct.
+The string key and the value `Type `represents the name of the instance as configured by the operator and the shape of the `Instance` object the adapter would receive at request time.

-Given the above sample operator's handler configuration and 'metric' Template shows in above examples, the below examples shows the configuration-time call values:
+Given the above sample operator's handler configuration and 'metric' template shows in above examples, the below examples shows the configuration-time call values:

 ![flow: example attr to types](./img/example%20attr%20to%20instance.svg)

-During request time, every `Instance` object dispatch to the adapter has a '`Name`' field.
-Adapter implementation should use the value of the `Name` field to lookup the shape description for the `Instance` object from the map of instance name(string)->`Type` that was passed during configuration time through the `builder` object.
+At request time, every `Instance` object dispatch to the adapter has a '`Name`' field.
+Adapter implementation should use the value of the `Name` field to lookup the shape description for the `Instance` object from the map of instance name(string)->`Type` that was passed at configuration time through the `builder` object.

 Once Mixer has called into various template-specific Set.*Types methods,

-Mixer calls the `SetAdapterConfig` method on the `builder`, and once done then Mixer calls the `Validate` followed by the `Build` method. `SetAdapterConfig` gives the builder the adapter specific configuration, `Validate` allows builder to validate the operator configuration based on the the provided Template specific `Types` and the Adapter specific configuration.
+Mixer calls the `SetAdapterConfig` method on the `builder`, and once done then Mixer calls the `Validate` followed by the `Build` method. `SetAdapterConfig` gives the builder the adapter specific configuration, `Validate` allows builder to validate the operator configuration based on the the provided template-specific `Types` and the adapter-specific configuration.

 **Instantiating `handler`**